 3. Modern Kitchen Interior Design

-One of the styles that are often tied up to a Contemporary style is the Modern theme.
+One of the styles that is often tied up with a contemporary style is the modern theme.
 Although these two styles share something in common, they are two different terms when we talk about interior design.
-The implementation of clean, crisp and minimal lines, a neutral colour scheme, and a fusion of glass, metal, and other smooth materials, Modern interior design focuses on functional aesthetics.
+With the implementation of clean, crisp, and minimal lines, a neutral colour scheme, and a fusion of glass, metal, and other smooth materials, modern interior design focuses on functional aesthetics.
 This means that minimal accessories are used, and utilitarian furnishing is highlighted.

-Create a mesmerising kitchen with a mixture of warm light fixtures, long under cabinet LED, and contrast of white pendant lights to a chrome kitchen island.
-You may also highlight the beauty of a dark monochromatic kitchen with small soft glow lights placed on a vertical line.
-To add a subtle accent, hang some geometric pendant framed lights on strategic places in your kitchen.
+Create a mesmerising kitchen with a mixture of warm light fixtures, long under cabinet LED, and the contrast of white pendant lights over a chrome kitchen island.
+You may also highlight the beauty of a dark, monochromatic kitchen with small, soft glow lights placed on a vertical line.
+To add a subtle accent, hang some geometric pendant lights in frames in strategic places in your kitchen.

 Furniture, Appliances, and Decorations

 Spruce up your kitchen island with tall bar stools and a hint of muted accent colour.
-If you want to maintain a two-toned palette, opt for slim-legged neutral-toned chairs for an illusion of additional floor space.
+If you want to maintain a two-toned palette, opt for slim-legged, neutral-toned chairs for the illusion of additional floor space.

 4. Hampton Kitchen Interior Design

-Hampton style presents the light and fresh coastal feel brought about by the refined mix of simplicity and textures.
-A Hampton style not only lures visitors into looking at your kitchen but also invites bond and life into that area.
+Hampton style presents a light and fresh coastal feel brought about by a refined mix of simplicity and textures.
+A Hampton-style kitchen not only lures visitors into looking at your kitchen but also invites bonding and life into that area.

 Think soft blue and nature for a stunning Hampton style.
-The mixture of straight lines and natural patterns, marble, linen, and wood textures, open light, and fresh neutrals makes this style distinctive.
-It is like living on a calm seaside home.
+The mixture of straight lines and natural patterns, marble, linen, and wood textures, open light, and fresh neutrals make this style distinctive.
+It is like living on a calm seaside island.

-The Hampton style hallmarks white, sand, and neutral shades and fresh coastal colours like blue, navy, grey, green, and some touches of subtle yellow.
-Painting your walls in white shall depend on the ambiance you want to establish.
-You may choose from different tones of white from the cooler shades (shades closer to blue or grey) to the warmer tones (shades with yellow or brown undertones).
+The Hampton style hallmarks are white, sand, and neutral shades, as well as fresh coastal colours like blue, navy, grey, green, and some touches of subtle yellow.
+Painting your walls white will depend on the ambiance you want to establish.
+You may choose from different tones of white, from the cooler shades (shades closer to blue or grey) to the warmer tones (shades with yellow or brown undertones).
 Think Decorators White by Benjamin Moore for a more relaxed appeal and Earthy Whites for a warmer feel.
-For accent colours, experiment with the darker Navy Blue to the lightweight Duck Egg Blue.
+For accent colours, experiment with the darker Navy Blue and the lighter Duck Egg Blue.
 If you want an unconventional HDB kitchen, try smoky greens or neutral teal.

-Pendant lights in classic frames are great in illuminating a Hampton Style HDB kitchen.
-Lantern-style and natural-looking fixtures with warm lights create an excellent focal point to a simple and fresh kitchen style.
-Create a sense of symmetry with woven-framed lights layered in three or four.
+Pendant lights in classic frames are great for illuminating a Hampton-style HDB kitchen.
+Lantern-style and natural-looking fixtures with warm lights create an excellent focal point for a simple and fresh kitchen style.
+Create a sense of symmetry with woven-frame lights layered in three or four.
 Sconce lights are great for key corners.

 Furniture, Appliances, and Decorations

-Exposed appliances and utensils are welcomed in Hampton style as they add to the open, airy feel of your kitchen.
-To efficiently pull up this concept, choose equally decorative and functional kitchen appliances.
-Those with coloured chrome finish create additional glamour to the place.
+Exposed appliances and utensils are welcomed in Hampton style, as they add to the open, airy feel of your kitchen.
+To efficiently implement this concept, choose equally decorative and functional kitchen appliances.
+Those with coloured chrome finish add additional glamour to the place.

 As for the decoration, the Hampton style focuses on built-in elements rather than replaceable decorations.
-Colours, for example, are incorporated into walls and furniture themselves.
+Colours, for example, are incorporated into the walls and furniture themselves.
 Contrast is often achieved through wooden or tiled floors and simplistic furniture.
-Textures can be added with tiled or wallpapered backsplash and woven items.
-As for plants, Hampton interior design is more on greens than florals.
+Textures can be added with a tiled or wallpapered backsplash and woven items.
+As for plants, Hampton interior design focuses more on greens than florals.